 Responding to a Medical Emergency

-In the event of a medical emergency, call 911 from any phone on campus to contact University Police.
-Tell the dispatcher where you are and answer any other questions they might have.
+In the event of a medical emergency, please call 911 immediately or call (310) 243-3333 to contact University Police.
+Tell the dispatcher the appropriate location and answer any other questions they might have that would help identify the situation.
 The campus police dispatcher will send the appropriate personnel.
+University Police can also be contacted by pushing the TALK button on the red Emergency Call Towers located on campus.

-Employees in these situations often minimize the extent of their injury or try to refuse treatment.
-Be firm in requiring a medical evaluation.
-Do not allow employees in these situations to leave campus until University Police have responded.
-Please wait to complete any injury/illness reporting forms until after the emergency has been resolved.
+Employees in these situations often minimize the extent of their injury or refuse treatment.
+Strongly suggest a medical evaluation to determine the extent of the injury/illness.
+Ask employees in these situations not to leave campus until the University Police have responded.
+Please wait to complete any injury/illness reporting forms until after the emergency has been addressed.

-A serious injury or illness is one that requires inpatient hospitalization in which the employee is admitted for a work related injury/illness for reasons which included however are not limited to the following:
+A serious injury or illness is one that requires inpatient hospitalization in which the employee is admitted for a work-related injury/illness for reasons including (but not limited to) the following:

 • A loss of an eye